ctrlplusb/lerna-cola/README.md

 ### develop

-Run a full auto/hot reloading development environment in which any changes to one package cascade through your package dependency tree.
+Run a full auto-reloading development environment in which any changes to one package cascade through your package dependency tree.
 No more need to manually rebuild/restart servers during development allow for a blazingly hot development experience.

-For packages without a `developPlugin` configured, they will have their source or build output watched, with any changes causing notifications to be send down the dependency tree.
-Any packages running with a `developPlugin` can then respond to these and their own changes in order to auto/hot reload appropriately.
+All of your packages will be watched (even the ones without any explicit configuration within your [configuration](#configuration)), with any changes being propagated through the dependency tree subsequently executing any "develop" plugins that are configured against your projects.

+> Note: If you provide a "build" plugin against on your packages, but no explicit "develop" plugin, then the system will automatically execute the "build" plugin when handling changes.

-All of the logs/output from your packages will be managed and printed within the console window where you ran the `develop` command.
-The output contains a uniquely colored column to the left allowing you to easily identify the output for each respective package.
+All of the logs/output from your packages will be "merged" and printed within the console window where you ran the `develop` command.
+The console output contains a uniquely colored column to the left allowing you to easily identify the output for each respective package.

 ### deploy